-1.MOTIVATION
+1.2 MOTIVATION

 The library currently aims to optimise its student training and workshops based on findings from the survey.
-Considering the importance of using library resources efficiently in the coursework of an SMU student, it is central to understand the different trends and patterns students demonstrate in their usage of library resources and how it relates to attributes like modules undertaken, trainings attended and so forth.
-This will help us to eventually provide an automated dashboard for the Library which will simplify their analysis process and help us to craft recommendations for them.
+Considering the importance of using library resources efficiently, it is central to understand the different trends and patterns students demonstrate in their usage of library resources and how it relates to attributes like modules undertaken, trainings attended and so forth.
+This will help us to provide the library with specific problems and targeted solutions based on schools and modules to eventually make the research process of an SMU student more effective and efficient.

-1. OBJECTIVEs
+1.3 OBJECTIVEs

-The objectives of the project would be of the following:
+The objectives of the project are the following:

-Business objective: To identify factors that relate to and predict student confidence in performing library research tasks and help improve library training initiatives.
+Business objective: To discover the current confidence level of freshmen across different faculties and indentify trends.
+Moreover, to explain, with clear visuals, how students have responded to different trainings for each skill at the end of the semester

-Technical objective: To use data analytics tools and statistical methods to study the data and obtain insights that would facilitate the business objective
+Technical objective: To use data analytics tools and statistical methods to study the data and obtain insights to facilitate the business objective

 To achieve our two primary objectives, we will need: